Watcher retry behavior history#

 Producer raises AirflowSkipException on retry (#2559) instead of returning success — explicit “skipped” state rather than misleadingly “successful”.
 The producer also backs up its XCom state (model statuses) to an Airflow Variable during execution and restores it on retry, so consumers always read correct model statuses.
 The backup Variable is cleaned up on success.

-Known issues with the XCom backup mechanism:
+Known issues with the XCom backup mechanism (both fixed in 1.14.2):

 • #2619 — backup Variable key is not sanitized for : and + in Airflow 3 default run_id formats; strict-naming secrets backends (e.g. GCP Secret Manager / AWS Secrets Manager) reject the name, breaking every Variable.get / Variable.set from the producer.